apache/incubator-tuweni/PACKAGES.md

 A general-purpose library for managing configuration data.

-These classes are included in the complete Cava distribution, or separately when using the gradle dependency `org.apache.tuweni:cava-config` (`cava-config.jar`).
+These classes are included in the complete Tuweni distribution, or separately when using the gradle dependency `org.apache.tuweni:tuweni-config` (`tuweni-config.jar`).

 # Package org.apache.tuweni.crypto

 Classes and utilities for working with cryptography.

-These classes are included in the complete Cava distribution, or separately when using the gradle dependency `org.apache.tuweni:cava-crypto` (`cava-crypto.jar`).
+These classes are included in the complete Tuweni distribution, or separately when using the gradle dependency `org.apache.tuweni:tuweni-crypto` (`tuweni-crypto.jar`).

 # Package org.apache.tuweni.crypto.sodium